2023 Best Petroleum Engineering Schools

 Full Petroleum Engineering at The University of Texas at Austin Report

-The excellent programs at Texas A&M University - College Station helped the school earn the #4 place on this year’s ranking of the best petroleum engineering schools in the United States.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+Out of the 25 schools in the United States that were part of this year’s ranking, Texas A&M University - College Station landed the # 4 spot on the list.
+Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.

 On average, petroleum engineering graduates from Texas A&M College Station take out $20,099 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $385, assuming that the borrower is on a 10-year repayment plan.